jove-decompiler/jove/README.md

 The classic off-the-shelf abstract interpretation that is widely used, and for which there are open-source implementations widely available (e.g. BAP), is Value Set Analysis (VSA). `jove` will eventually acquire this feature, but it does not currently contain it.

 However, `jove` contains something far more general: namely the `dig` tool (A.K.A. `CodeDigger`).
 This tool uses a novel approach to control-flow-recovery, and the idea (credit goes to Tim Leek) is to perform local symbolic execution from each program point which has indirect control-flow, and then ask the solver to try and come up with a complete set of feasible values.
 If there are sufficient constraints, the solver will be able to do so.
-Obviously, there will still be indirect jumps for which we can say very little (or practically nothing) about, but in theory VSA would do no better.
-The implementation of `CodeDigger` is a custom fork of `KLEE`.
+Obviously, there will still be indirect jumps for which we can say very little (or practically nothing) about[^1]. `CodeDigger` is implemented as a custom fork of `KLEE`.

 The drawback, at the moment, is that it has considerable time and space requirements.

+[^1]: In theory, VSA would do no better.

 ### But isn't `llvm-cbe` not "perfect"?
 We only demand `llvm-cbe` to handle a tiny subset of the LLVM language.
 All of it is produced by `jove llvm`, which translates the TCG (the QEMU intermediate code) into simple LLVM instructions.
 Whenever we encounter non-trivial machine code instructions, the C code [comes directly from comes](https://github.com/aleden/carbon-copy) QEMU, which are luckily implemented in C.